Find Affordable College Courses

 8 Yearly Graduations

 University of North Dakota comes in at #6 on our list of the most popular colleges offering doctor's degrees in petroleum engineering.
 Each year, around 13,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,882 per year, while in-state graduate students, on average, pay $11,503 per year.
-During the 2020-2021 academic year, 8 people received their doctor's degree in petroleum engineering from UND.
+The average in-state tuition for full-time undergraduates is $9,237 per year, while in-state graduate students, on average, pay $11,963 per year.
+During the most recent year for which we have data, 8 people received their doctor's degree in petroleum engineering from UND.
+Of these students, 15% were women and 15% were members of underrepresented racial-ethnic groups.

 #6